pytorch/pytorch/docs/source/sparse.rst

     For the most part, you shouldn't have to care whether or not a sparse tensor is coalesced or not, as most operations will work identically given a coalesced or uncoalesced sparse tensor.
+    One can call `is_coalesced()` to check whether or not a SparseTensor is coalesced.
+Specifically, the following invariants hold for a coalesced SparseTensor:

+    1. indices are unique
+    2. indices are sorted

     However, there are two cases in which you may need to care.

     First, if you repeatedly perform an operation that can produce